-Star particles are treated as simple stellar populations (SSPs) with a Chabrier (2003) IMF in the range $0.1-100 \,\mathrm{M}{\odot}$ .
-The implementation of stellar mass-loss is based on Wiersma et al. (2009b).
-At each time step and for each stellar particle, we compute which stellar masses reach the end of the main-sequence phase using the metallicitydependent lifetimes of Portinari, Chiosi & Bressan (1998).
-The fraction of the initial particle mass reaching this evolutionary stage is used, together with the initial elemental abundances, to compute the mass of each element that is lost through winds from asymptotic giant branch (AGB) stars, winds from massive stars, and core collapse supernovae using the nucleosynthetic yields from Marigo (2001) and Portinari et al. (1998).
+Star particles are treated as simple stellar populations (SSPs) with a Chabrier (2003) IMF in the range 0.1 - 100 M{\odot}.
+The implementation of stellar mass loss is based on Wiersma et al. (2009b).
+At each time step6 and for each stellar lar particle, we compute which stellar masses reach the end of the main sequence phase using the metallicity-dependent lifetimes of Portinari et al. (1998).
+The fraction of the initial particle mass reaching this evolutionary stage is used, together with the initial elemental abundances, to compute the mass of each element that is lost through winds from AGB stars, winds from massive stars, and core collapse supernovae using the nucleosynthetic yields from Marigo (2001) and Portinari et al. (1998).
 The elements H, He, C, N, O, Ne, Mg, Si, and Fe are tracked individually, while for Ca and S we assume fixed mass ratios relative to Si of 0.094 and 0.605, respectively (Wiersma et al. 2009b).
-In addition, we compute the mass and energy lost through Type Ia supernovae (SNIa).
+In addition, we compute the mass and energy lost through supernovae of type Ia.

-The mass lost by star particles is distributed among the neighbouring SPH particles using the SPH kernel, but setting the mass of the gas particles equal to the constant initial value, $m_g$ .
-Each SPH neighbour k that is separated by a distance $r_k$ from a star particle with smoothing length h then receives a fraction a star particle with smoothing length h then receives a fraction $\frac{m_g}{\rho_k}W(r_k,h)/\sum_i \frac{m_g}{\rho_i}W(r_i,h)$ of the mass lost during the time step, where W is the SPH kernel and the sum is over all SPH neighbours.
-To speed up the calculation, we use only 48 neighbours for stellar mass-loss rather than the 58 neighbours used for the SPH.
+The mass lost by star particles is distributed among the neighbouring SPH particles using the SPH kernel, but setting the mass of the gas particles equal to the constant initial value, $m{\rm g}$.
+Each SPH neighbour k that is separated by a distance r_k from a star particle with smoothing length h then receives a fraction $\frac{m{\rm g}}{\rho_k}W(r_k,h)/\sum_i \frac{m{\rm g}}{\rho_i}W(r_i,h)$ of the mass lost during the time step, where W is the SPH kernel and the sum is over all SPH neighbours.
+To speed up the calculation, we use only 48 neighbours for stellar mass loss rather than the 58 neighbours used for the SPH.

 In Wiersma et al. (2009b) and OWLS we used the current gas particle masses rather than the constant, initial gas particle mass when computing the weights.
 The problem with that approach is that gas particles that are more massive than their neighbours, due to having received more mass lost by stars, carry more weight and therefore become even more massive relative to their neighbours.
 We found that this runaway process can cause a very small fraction of particles to end up with masses that far exceed the initial particle mass.
 The fraction of very massive particles is always small, because massive particles are typically also metal rich and relatively quickly converted into star particles.
 Nevertheless, it is still undesirable to preferentially direct the lost mass to relatively massive gas particles.
-We therefore removed this bias by using the fixed initial particle mass rather than the current particle mass, effectively taking the dependence on gas particle mass out of the equation for the distribution of stellar mass-loss.
+We therefore removed this bias by using the fixed initial particle mass rather than the current particle mass, effectively taking the dependence on gas particle mass out of the equation for the distribution of stellar mass loss.